williamdemeo/Math317-Spring2016/README.md

 Students are expected to attend all classes.
 A grade penalty will be exacted if you have an excessive number of absences (whether excused or unexcused).
+Specifically, you are permitted (but strongly discouraged from taking) **seven** absences in total, and you must
+<a href="mailto:williamdemeo@gmail.com?subject=MATH 317:
+(fill in subject here)&amp;body=Dear Dr. DeMeo, (your message) Sincerely, (your full name)">email the instructor</a>
+if/when you must miss a class.
-Specifically, you are permitted (but strongly discouraged from taking) seven absences in total.
-Each absence in addition to that may result in the deduction of points from your final grade.
+Each additional absence, and any absence not mentioned to the instructor, may result in the deduction of points from your final grade.

 Occasionally attendance will be recorded by passing around a sign-in sheet on which you will print and sign your own name.
-(If another student asks you to sign in for them, don't do it!
-Forging another student's signature constitutes a violation of the student code of conduct and will be referred to the ISU Office of Judicial Affairs.)
+If another student asks you to sign in for them, don't do it!
+Forging another student's signature constitutes a violation of the student code of conduct and will be referred to the ISU Office of Judicial Affairs.

-If you plan to leave before class is over, the correct procedure is to mention this to the professor before the start of class.
+**Important:** If you plan to leave before class is over, the correct procedure is to mention this to the professor before the start of class.
 It is impolite and disruptive to your classmates to leave, or even pack up your belongings, before the lecture is over.